calstevemart/embl-ebi-technical-test/README.md

 # embl-ebi-technical-test
 A repo to house my solutions to the three technical tests set by the embl-ebi.

-The solution to all 3 tasks can be viewed on the Ui housed in task-2-data-visualisation.
-If the ui is viewed locally, you will have to start the flask server for the machine resource calculator, and the node server for the bash script to run on.
-Note: The terminal view in the UI does not feature a fully featured terminal. **In order to run the bash script with the config flag enabled, you will have to run the bash script locally.** More information on task 3 is viewable in the UI.
+The solution to all 3 tasks can be viewed on the UI housed in task-2-data-visualisation.
+If the UI is viewed locally, you will have to start the flask server for the machine resource calculator, and the node server for the bash script to run on.
+Note: The terminal view in the UI does not feature a fully featured terminal. **In order to run the bash script with the config flag enabled, you will have to run the bash script locally.** More information on task 3 is viewable in the Task 3 section.

 All solutions also work individually, without needing the UI (with the exception of task2, as the graphs are housed in the UI).